Chescore/Python_Projects/README.md

 17)	Trivia - Continue to practice OOP, this time by making a 'modular' trivia quiz app.
 18)	Hirst Painting - Intro to Python GUI/external libraries, refresher on how to use documentation properly.
 19)	Turtle Race - Continuing to refresh on using external libraries, reading documentation and applying it correctly to make fun things!
-20-21) Snake Game - Apply OOP knowledge, documentation and small baby steps to make a snake game!
+20) Snake Game - Apply OOP knowledge, documentation and small baby steps to make a snake game!
+21) Snake Game(Updates) - Made some updates to the Snake Game
 22)	Pong! - Apply superclass knowledge and how to break up a big project into smaller pieces
 23)	Turtle Crossing - Second Capstone project where I got to apply the acquired knowledge from the last few days on how to create a game from scratch using Turtle Graphics.
 24)	Mail-Merge 	Refresh on File I/O and Relative Directories.
 Also, learned about the replace() function, how handy is that!